s31523/Ada-MonsterGame/README.md

 GnuMake for Windows can be [downloaded](https://gnuwin32.sourceforge.net/packages/make.htm) and installed, our use make from another source if you have it.
 Make needs to be readily available on a command prompt.

+# Design

+The [Game Design](./GameDesign/1-monsterGameDesign.md) page describes the details of the design.